illinois-cs241/broadway/Readme.md

 ```

 ### GET api/v1/grading_job
 Used to poll the queue for a job.
-If the queue is empty, sets the status code to [this](src/config.py#L5)
+If the queue is empty, sets the status code to `QUEUE_EMPTY_CODE` mentioned in the [config file](src/config.py).

 **Returns** - JSON string if successful in polling the queue:
 ```